sdkbox-doc/en/docs/unity/socialshare/index.md

 ```

-<h2>Manual Setp</h2>
+##Manual Setup

 <h5>IOS Platform</h5>

-- when build ios, you need insert fllow code to info.plist, and replace `280194012150923 ` with your facebook app id
+- when build ios, you need insert follow code to info.plist, and replace `280194012150923 ` with your facebook app id

 ```